rmind/thmap/README.md

 - Very competitive performance, with logarithmic time complexity on average.
 - Lookups are lock-free and inserts/deletes are using fine-grained locking.
 - Incremental growth of the data structure (no large resizing/rehashing).
-- Optional support for use in a shared memory, e.g. memory-mapped file.
+- Optional support for use with shared memory, e.g. memory-mapped file.

 The implementation is written in C11 and distributed under the 2-clause BSD license.